ropensci/awardFindR/CONTRIBUTING.md

 ## Adding Tests

 The main tests in `test-full.R` attempt to exercise both the successful and no results code branches.
 The latter always works.
 Unfortunately, the default search for the former (the terms "qualitative analysis" and "ethnography" in 2018) does not actually return results for some smaller sources.
-For this and other reasons, it's a good idea to create a source-specific test for the `_standardize` function.
+For this and other reasons, it's a good idea to create a source-specific test for the `.*_standardize` function.

 Tests should actually return results, but should also minimally tax the API.
 Less than 10 results would be ideal.
 There is one exception to this: when a source needs to loop through multiple pages.
 In this case, the smallest number of results that triggers the looping is ideal, in order to ensure maximum test coverage.